 More information about the lecture or THE DIXIE SWIM CLUB is available at www.cheneyhall.org or by calling the LTM box office at (860) 647-9824.

 - When: Wednesday, August 7th at 6:30 pm

 - Location: The Auditorium at Whiton Branch Library 100 N. Main Street Manchester, CT

-Cost: Lunchtime Lectures are free of charge and need no reservations or tickets.
+- Cost: This lecture is free of charge and needs no reservations or tickets.

 `For more than four seasons, David Garnes has led Little Theatre’s Lunchtime Lecture Series.
 He is the author of three books: Waitin’ for the Train to Come In: A Novel of World War II; a book of memoir essays, From My Life: Travels and Adventures; and After the War Was Over: Poems of an American Childhood.
 His essays have appeared in many publications, including America in WWII, The Isherwood Century, Telling Tales Out Of School, Latin Lovers, Stories From The Other Side, Chicken Soup For the Volunteer’s Soul, Liberating Minds, When A Lifemate Dies, A Loving Testimony, Mourning Our Mothers, and various newspapers and academic reference books.
 Garnes’ forthcoming books are Back to Manhattan: A Life in New York and Morningside Drive, a spin-off to his World War II novel.